microsoft/ai-at-edge/docs/_docs/0155_hw_ai_examples.md

 ---
 {% assign pageTag = "vision" %}

 Here is a list of product examples using a proven and tested combination of hardware and AI model.
 Most of the examples are stored in specific GitHub instances and contain the assets and instructions to get you started.
-You will of course need the hardware to go with the example.
+You will need the hardware to go with the example.

 <div class="grid__wrapper grid__catalog">